tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 The concept of quorum slices in case of SCP provides asymptotic security and flexible trust, making it more acceptable than other earlier consensus algorithms utilizing FBFT, like the ripple consensus protocol. [[14]] Here, the user is provided more independence in deciding whom to trust.
 Though the concept of asymptotic security was included in the tendermint consensus algorithm [[15]]

-### <a name="h-The Ripple Protocol Consensus Algorithm"> </a>The Ripple Protocol Consensus Algorithm

-### <a name="h-Tendermint"> </a>Tendermint

-Tendermint Core is a low-level protocol which is composed of two protocols in one: a consensus algorithm and a peer-to-peer networking protocol.
-Jae Kwon and Ethan Buchman, inspired by the design goal behind Raft and PBFT, specified Tendermint as an easy to understand, developer-friendly algorithm while doing algorithmically complex systems engineering.
-The new generation of BFT Proof-of-Stake (poS) consensus algorithms draw elements from Tendermint's BFT adaptation to the public blockchain domain.
-This adaption is referred to as Tendermint BFT, and is more generally callsifed as BFT-bsed Proof-of-Stake (as opposed to chain-based Proof-of-Stake)

 ### <a name="h-LinBFT"> </a>LinBFT

 LinBFT is another Byzantine fault tolerance protocol for block chain systems that allows for the amortized *O(n)* communication volume per block under reasonable conditions (where *n* is the number of participants) while satisfying deterministic guarantees on safety and liveness.
+It satisfies liveness in a **partially synchronous** network.

 LinBFT cuts down its *O(n*<sup>4</sup>*)* complexity by implementing changes each by  *O(n)*:  linear view change, threshold signatures and verifiable random functions.